 German Research Council grant: FOR 2790

-Here you'll find the official press release of the University of Trier
+Here you'll find the official press releases of the University of Trier:

 Summary of the Research Unit’s Approach

 Basic processes of human action control have been studied in Cognitive Psychology with different paradigms (e.g., task switching, negative priming, sequential conflict, action planning).
 Each of these paradigms has generated a wealth of findings and insights.
 Research with these paradigms, however, has typically developed separately and in isolation, with each paradigm being assumed to address a different and potentially unique facet of action control (e.g., cognitive flexibility, inhibition, cognitive control).